AmoebeLabs/material3-themes-manual/docs/basics/m3-analysis-hue-picker.md

 template: overrides/main.html
 ---

+Google offers the free Material Theme Builder plugin on its Figma platform.
-The Figma Material Theme Builder offers both dynamic color based primary color picking as custom color picking.
+<br>This builder offers both dynamic color based primary color picking as custom color picking.
 So let's see what they do!

 ###:material-home-floor-3: Dynamic color